mrismanaziz/Reforestation/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## what do you call a dog that can do magic tricks? a labracadabrador